the-garbage-game/thegarbagegame-old/README.md

 git clone https://github.com/the-garbage-game/thegarbagegame-webapp.git
 ```

-To download the folder into your current directory.
+to download the folder into your current directory.

 To make sure the code in your local project is up-to-date, run this command:
 ```cmd